 Selection panels in Canberra will choose the successful Australian and Indonesian participants.
 The panels will comprise representatives from the Department of Foreign Affairs and Trade, the Australia-Indonesia Institute and the Australian media.
-We expect the successful Award recipients will be announced in December 2013.

 On completion of the Award program, participants will be invited to an interview to provide feedback to the Department of Foreign Affairs and Trade/Australian Embassy.